-True, travel can be expensive.
-You could buy a lot of “stuff” for the cost of one excursion to the other side of the world.
+I think the best “splurge” young adults can make is on travel and experiences.
+Studies have shown time and time again that spending money on experiences like travel makes us far happier than spending money on material goods.
+And it's true that travel can be expensive; you could buy a lot of “stuff” for the cost of one excursion to the other side of the world.
 But taking such a trip has the chance not only to be a lifelong memory but also to be a life-changing event.
-The right experiences have the potential to make you a better (and at the very least, a more interesting) person.
+The right experiences have the potential to make you a better (and at the very least, a more interesting) person, student, and job candidate.

+While I would never encourage someone to go into debt, there are times when borrowing money is appropriate to help you accomplish worthy goals, such as using a student loan to get your degree or a mortgage to buy a home.
+For a once-in-a-lifetime trip, you might not regret borrowing money to make it possible—just be sensible.
 I understand not everyone is in the position to travel the world or even drive from California to Maine.
-But as you think about how you allocate limited spending money, consider deleting your Amazon.com shopping cart to rent a boat with friends instead.
-Go skydiving or even just hit up a five-star restaurant for a special occasion.
+But as you think about how you allocate your limited spending money, consider emptying your Amazon shopping cart to rent a boat with friends instead.
+Go skydiving or even hit up a five-star restaurant for a special occasion.
 In 15 years, you’ll remember these things; the stuff you bought will be collecting dust in storage.